 A Natural Fit

 Buttons pair perfectly with the tenets of phenomenology.
 Buttons cause people to react, to contemplate, and search for a meaning.
 Studio Number One has utilized buttons in its Make America Smart Again initiative to encourage people to vote and be proud of making their voices heard.
-They also partnered with Busy Beaver to design buttons around their free protest art and set up a button-making station this past January at their Post Women’s March Hang event.
+They also partnered with Busy Beaver to design buttons and set up a button-making station this past January at their Post Women’s March Hang event.
 Annie says it best: “A button is a badge of honor to show what you’re passionate about, what you stand for, or simply as a work of art that represents you.”

 Sharing the Good